Is the price of TRON set to rise, fall or hold steady?

 - Justin Sun.
 Some critics have pointed to TRON’s over-reliance on Sun as a potential drawback.
 If Sun’s credibility is brought into question, for example by the plagiarism scandal mentioned below, or he decides to move on to other projects, this could have a big impact on the public perception of TRON.

 - Questionable marketing.
-TRON has been criticised in the past for making misleading announcements about corporate partnerships.
+TRON has been criticized in the past for making misleading announcements about corporate partnerships.
 For example, in January 2018 it was accused of using “creative marketing” to over-hype its partnership with Chinese firm Baofeng.

 - Plagiarism accusations.
 In January 2018, TRON was hit by explosive allegations that sections of its whitepaper were plagiarised from FileCoin and IPFS.
 Though Justin Sun responded with a tweet claiming the lack of referencing (and other whitepaper issues) were due to a translation error, the news had a big impact on the overall public perception of the project.